What Is a Blast Freezer?

-A Blast Freezer, also known as a shock freezer, is a type of freezer which is designed to very rapidly bring down the temperature of the contents being stored.
+A blast freezer, also known as a shock freezer or flash freezer, is a type of freezer which is designed to very rapidly bring down the temperature of the contents being stored.
 Blast Freezing is widely used in commercial kitchens and in the frozen food industry for fresh produce, ice cream, pre-prepared meals and vegetables or fish.
 Blast Freezing food helps ensure that flavour, texture and condition of food remains at its best.

 When food is frozen, the water inside it crystallises into ice and the longer the freezing process takes, the larger the ice crystals formed.
 These larger crystals can damage materials by causing cell bursting whereby they rupture the preserved food’s cells.
 This often ruins the quality and flavour of food produce by affecting its taste and texture.
 Blast Freezing however causes very small crystals to form, which prevents damage and preserves food at a higher quality.
 Once the food is frozen in a blast freezer it can be moved into a normal freezer for long term storage.

-A Blast Freezer usually uses blower fans which force cold air across the contents of the freezer in order to rapidly chill it.
+A blast freezer usually uses blower fans which force cold air across the contents of the freezer in order to rapidly chill it.
 They can be equipped with trays which move in order to position foods, and often include various compartments for freezing.
-Blast Freezers can normally handle foods at room temperature or heated as long as the capacity is not overloaded.
+A flash freezer can normally handle foods at room temperature or heated as long as the capacity is not overloaded.

 Blast Freezer Temperature

-A Blast Freezer operates at an air temperature of -30°C to -40°C, compared to the standard freezer, usually kept at 0°C. While a normal freezer takes around 6-12 hours to freeze food, the much colder temperature in a blast freezer provides an accelerated freezing process of approximately 3 hours.
+Blast Freezers operate at an air temperature of -30°C to -40°C, compared to the standard freezer, usually kept at 0°C. While a normal freezer takes around 6-12 hours to freeze food, the much colder temperature in a blast freezer provides an accelerated freezing process of approximately 3 hours.

 - Blast Freezing locks the nutritional value, flavour, texture and colour of the food it preserves